GodOfKebab/wg-quickrs/dev/DEVELOPING.md

 export LOCALITY="Fatih"
-export ORGANIZATION="God Of Kebab Labs" export ORGANIZATIONAL_UNIT="God Of Kebab's Guide to the WWW" export ROOT_CN="certificate-manager@kebabnet" sh certificate-manager/make-tls-certs.sh all
+export ORGANIZATION="God Of Kebab Labs" export ORGANIZATIONAL_UNIT="God Of Kebab's Guide to the WWW" export ROOT_CN="tls-cert-generator@kebabnet" sh tls-cert-generator/make-tls-certs.sh all

 # If successful, you should see the certificates under
 ls -1 certs/servers/